 Call & Talk with a Lawyer For Help

-If you have any additional questions about the potential to beat your DWI charge in court, or if you need to consult with one of our highly trained DWI attorneys, don’t hesitate to contact the firm.
+If you have any additional questions about the potential to beat your DWI charge in court, or if you need to consult with one of our highly trained DWI attorneys, don’t hesitate to contact our law office.

 We’re ready to help you fight prosecution attempts by the District Attorney’s Office.
-If you need to run the details of your case by an attorney with experience litigating DWI cases Houston, Harris County, Texas, contact the Law Offices of Tad Nelson & Associates at 713-802-1631.
+If you need to run the details of your case by an attorney with experience litigating DWI cases Houston, Harris County, Texas, contact Attorney Tad A. Nelson by calling 713-489-7373.